dfelinto/blender-manual/modeling/meshes/editing/deforming/smooth.rst

 .. admonition:: Real Smoothing versus Shading Smoothing
    :class: note

    Do not mistake this tool with the shading smoothing options described at :doc:`this page <modeling/meshes/smoothing>`, they do not work the same!
-This tool modifies the mesh itself, to reduce its sharpness, whereas :guilabel:`Set Smooth` / :guilabel:`AutoSmooth` and co. only control the way the mesh is shaded, creating an *illusion* of softness - but without modifying the mesh at all…
+This tool modifies the mesh itself, to reduce its sharpness, whereas :guilabel:`Set Smooth` / :guilabel:`AutoSmooth` and co. only control the way the mesh is shaded, creating an *illusion* of softness - but without modifying the mesh at all...